anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-added JWS Protected Header (Registrar) MUST contain the following standard Header Parameters as defined in {{!RFC7515}}:

 * `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of !RFC7515}}
-* `x5c`: SHALL contain the base64-encoded registrar LDevID certificate used to sign the voucher as well as the certificate chain up to (but not including) the pinned domain certificate;
+* `x5c`: SHALL contain the base64-encoded registrar EE certificate used to sign the voucher as well as the certificate chain up to (but not including) the pinned domain certificate (the initial domain trust anchor);
   the pinned domain certificate is already contained in the JSON Voucher Data

-Note that for many installations with a single registrar credential, the registrar LDevID certificate is pinned.
+Note that for many installations with a single registrar credential, the registrar EE certificate is pinned.

 #### JWS Signature (Registrar)

 The signature is created by signing the registrar-added JWS Protected Header (Registrar) and the original JWS Payload produced by the MASA as described in {{Section 5.1 of RFC7515}}.
-The registrar MUST use its LDevID credential to sign.
+The registrar MUST use its EE credentials to sign.

-Note that the credential needs to be the same as used for server authentication in the TLS session with the Registrar-Agent receiving this artifact (see {{registrar_component}}).
+Note that the credentials need to be the same as used for server authentication in the TLS session with the Registrar-Agent receiving this artifact (see {{registrar_component}}).

 ## Supply PER to Registrar (including Key Infrastructure interaction) {#per}